“The process of community development can be seen as the ultimate act of public creativity.”

 Lisa Jo Epstein, Ph.D.
 Executive & Artistic Director, Just Act

 Just Act’s commitment to social justice honors the importance of identifying all forms of social oppression (personal, systemic and societal).
-We recognize that experiences of prejudice and discrimination are a social reality for many marginalized groups.
+We recognize that experiences of prejudice and discrimination are a social reality.
 Whether covert or overt, intentional or unintentional, these experiences create real barriers that may limit access and opportunities in local communities, as well as prevent the active participation of every community member.

-Via invitations of community development corporations (CDC’s) and civic/neighborhood leaders, Just Act’s community-based engagement programming facilitates building connections to grow resident power to affect community change.
+ART-POWERED PLACES: Via invitations of community development corporations (CDC’s) and civic/neighborhood leaders, Just Act’s resident-led, arts and community-based engagement model facilitates building connections to grow resident power to affect community change.

-This process is guided by our expertise in story circles, story analysis, Theatre of the Oppressed, and Just Act’s unique performance “gift-back” technique highlighting residents’ ideas and voices.
+This process is guided by our expertise in story circles, story harvesting, data analysis through the Data Jam Board Game, Theatre of the Oppressed, and Just Act’s unique performance “gift-back” technique highlighting residents’ ideas, emotions and voices.

 Email us today if you’d like to collaborate with us! info@justact.org